Study at Griffith while you finish high school and gain credit toward a degree

 Apply by 1 October

-You are eligible for the GUESTS program if you are:
+You are eligible to apply for a GUESTS course if you are:

-- an OP, ATAR or IB Diploma eligible student
+- an OP, ATAR or Diploma of the International Baccalaureate eligible student

 - studying subject prerequisites for the degree